toddbadams/consoletest/README.md

 ## Intro

-One of the things we do at Euromoney is publish and manage content.
 This assignment is to analyse text, detecting and filtering negative words.

 - This assignment takes between 30 minutes and an hour.